rust-lang/book/second-edition/src/ch19-02-advanced-lifetimes.md

 lifetime, but most of the time, Rust will let you elide lifetimes.
 Now we’ll look at three advanced features of lifetimes that we haven’t covered yet:

-* Lifetime subtyping: Ensures that one lifetime outlives another lifetime
+* Lifetime subtyping: ensures that one lifetime outlives another lifetime
-* Lifetime bounds: Specifies a lifetime for a reference to a generic type
+* Lifetime bounds: specifies a lifetime for a reference to a generic type
-* Inference of trait object lifetimes: How the compiler infers trait object lifetimes and when they need to be specified
+* Inference of trait object lifetimes: allows the compiler to infer trait object lifetimes and when they need to be specified

-### Lifetime Subtyping Ensures One Lifetime Outlives Another
+### Ensuring One Lifetime Outlives Another with Lifetime Subtyping

 *Lifetime subtyping* specifies that one lifetime should outlive another lifetime.
 To explore lifetime subtyping, imagine we want to write a parser.